Assignment 02

 I’ve got bad news: you are a 17th century peasant farmer.
 Between chasing down your shank of a goat and feuding with the neighbors (they are heretics), you barely have time to think about how much your life has really sucked lately.
 Your wife Katherine, teenage daughter Thomasin, preteen son Caleb, and young fraternal twins Mercy and Jonas were recently banished from a nearby settlement over a religious dispute.
 One day, after your newborn son Samuel suddenly disappears while under Thomasin’s care, you begin to suspect there is something dangerous lurking in the secluded woods near your farm, and …

+… whoops.
+Sorry, I got a little mixed up.
+That’s the plot to critically acclaimed film The VVitch (Robert Eggers 2016), not instructions for this week’s assignment.
 But hear me out!
 While this week’s assignment doesn’t deal with disappearing infants or fugitive livestock, it does deal with witches, and I will need you to occupy the headspace of a 17th century peasant while you work on it.

-Every October, we’re reminded of the witch trials that occurred around the corner in Salem, MA—but those were small compared to the witch trials in England and early modern Scotland.
-In this week’s assignment, imagine you are an 18th-century 🏴 Scot 🏴 who has been collecting data on witchcraft accusations accross the country.
+Okay but, so on to maps: in this week’s assignment, you must imagine you are an 18th-century Scot who has been collecting data on witchcraft accusations accross the country.

 Your reputation as a cartographer precedes you such that two separate clients—Agnes and Craig—recently approached you to make two different maps.
 All you know is that: